 This vegan tikka masala is quick, healthy, easy and oh so tasty!
 Fresh paneer is substituted for tofu in this vegan friendly dish.
 Packed full of delicious Indian spices, this is a great recipe for an easy weeknight meal.
 Made with coconut milk, this mild curry will be a hit with the whole family!

-Grab a knife and fork and dig into this Curry Pizza with Chickpeas and Quinoa — a real treat for the senses!
-Whole wheat tandoori naan bread is topped with a delicious and spicy topping to create a healthy, vegan, and well balanced meal.
+Grab a knife and fork and dig into this Naan Bread Pizza — a real treat for the senses!
+Whole wheat tandoori naan bread is topped with a delicious topping to create a healthy, vegan, and well balanced meal.

 Traditional Indian Samosas